HoussemCharf/Designwaste_portal/README.md

 # Designyourwaste WebApp

-a project for an association concerned with the environmental protection specifically protection of shores of Maamoura
+a project for an association concerned with the environmental protection specifically protection of Maamoura shores

 ## Deployment